Carole Alfarah

 Madrid, Spain

-In addition, she followed a one-year training in photojournalism by the World Press Photo Foundation from 2009- 2010.
+At the beginning of her career in 2009, she followed a one-year training in Photojournalism by the World Press Photo Foundation.

 2016 - 'International Women's Media Foundation’ Award , 2015 - Roberto Villagraz grant, 2011 - UNICEF prize for Arab Media Award